-LA Photographer Toni Payne sets to debut First-Ever Fine Food Photography NFT Collection
+LA Photographer Toni Payne sets to debut First-Ever Still Life Food Photography NFT Collection

 Award Winning Photographer Toni Payne is going to usher in a new edge in the world of photography through her upcoming breakthrough Fine Art Food Photography NFT Collection.

-Los Angeles, CA – September 02, 2021 – A Los Angeles based photographer, Toni Payne, is all set to wage a revolution in the food photography world this September.
-The award winning photographer will be pioneering the FIRST-ever Fine Art Food Photography NFT Collection which will debut a new way of collecting fine art food images.
+Los Angeles, CA – September 02, 2021 – A Los Angeles based photographer, Toni Payne, is all set to wage a revolution in the Still Life photography world this September.
+The award winning photographer will be pioneering the FIRST-ever Fine Art Still Life Food Photography NFT Collection which will debut a new way of collecting fine art food images.
 The upcoming exhibition, Still Life with Food, will feature her Fine Art Food Photography projects using still life food.

 The exhibition will be launched and hosted online in September 2021.